Where to go for care

 From weight management and other diabetes prevention strategies to cost-effective care if you’re living with the disease, we’re here with the resources to help you stay on top of your health.

-- Guidance in choosing an obstetrician or nurse midwife, as well as a pediatrician or other specialist
+- Help in choosing an obstetrician or nurse midwife, as well as a pediatrician or other specialist

 - Information to help you take care of your health, and your baby’s – even if your pregnancy is considered high risk